My Short & Sweet Trip in Singapore (2025 Edition)

 Day 2 - Wholesome Exploring

-Throughout the years of visiting Singapore, I’ve stayed in many hotels — from Park Royal Beach Road and Andaz Singapore, to Mercure Bugis and Carlton Singapore.
+Throughout the years of visiting Singapore, I’ve stayed in many hotels in Bugis area — from Park Royal Beach Road and Andaz Singapore, to Mercure Singapore Bugis and Carlton Hotel Singapore.
+These hotels are great for corporate stays.
 Something most people already know is that hotels in Singapore can be very expensive due to the limited space.
 So if you’re traveling for leisure, pricing becomes a key factor to consider.
+So if your budget is tight, I’d recommend finding a boutique hotel in China because the train is nearby and there are lots of affordable food nearby.
+The mistake I made on my first leisure visit was to stay in Robertson Quay.
+Don’t get me wrong, I love this tranquil riverside neighborhood so much.
+But if you are a first timer visitor, staying near to MRT is the way to go.

-As for The Standard Singapore I’ve always wanted to stay in this hotel chain after visiting its Bangkok and Hua Hin properties for meals.
-The Standard, Singapore opened not long ago, and it’s located in a great area for anyone looking for a stylish, relaxing stay.
+This time, I want to stay at The Standard Singapore because I’ve always wanted to stay in this hotel chain after visiting its Bangkok and Hua Hin properties for meals.
+The Standard, Singapore opened not long ago, and it’s located in a great area for anyone looking for a stylish and relaxing stay.
 The first thing I love about this hotel is the colorful, stylish décor with a cool vibe.
 It’s situated between the Singapore Botanic Gardens (a UNESCO site) and Orchard Road, making it super convenient for shopping and food!
-We decided to try our luck for early check-in and I was lucky that they had a room available then!

 For anyone that wants to stay here in the future, this hotel has 143 rooms and suites, starting at around 23 sqm for a Standard Room, while the Suites go up to about 72 sqm.
 Room amenities include a Nespresso machine, minibar, Bluetooth speaker, bathrobes, and designer toiletries.
 For my stay, I chose the humble Standard Twin with One Twin Bed.
 I would say the room size is compact, but it has everything essential for a comfortable stay.
 The bed is comfy, and I really loved the view.
-I will do a separate post about the hotel review later.
+And lucky me, I got an early check-in.
+Stay tuned for a separate post about the hotel review.

-Since I’ve been to Singapore many times for relaxing trips, I only had a few things in mind that I really wanted to do this time.
-The first was joining the Tai Sui ceremony, eating great food, and enjoying the greenery.
-So on my first day in Singapore, the very first thing I did was go out for brunch at my favorite spot with my best friend.
+I only had a few things in mind that I really wanted to do this time.
+The first was eating yummy food, joining the Tai Sui ceremony, and enjoying the greenery.
+So let’s go for brunch at my favorite spot!
 I was first introduced to this restaurant by another close friend who is Singaporean — she took me to the Orchard Road branch.
 So this time, I wanted to bring a different friend to try another location, especially since this one is near Chinatown where we planned to visit the temple later.

 The restaurant is called Merci Marcel, and this French-style bistro is one of my favorites because it has delicious food and great service.
 At night, it transforms into more of a wine-bar concept.
 I haven’t been there in the evening yet, so maybe I’ll try that next time.
 I love the relaxed French social-dining vibe, with its artisanal, bohemian style.
 The menu includes French and European-style dishes: brunch classics like eggs Benedict and brioche French toast, sharing plates, and mains with a touch of flair.

+Another great thing about Merci Marcel is that they have five locations — Club Street, East Coast, Orchard, Robertson Quay, and Tiong Bahru — so you can choose the one that best fits your itinerary for the day.
 This time, we dined at the Club Street location, which is only a 5-minute walk to the Buddha Tooth Relic Temple.
-Another great thing about Merci Marcel is that they have four locations — Club Street, Orchard, French Fold Telok Ayer, and Tiong Bahru — so you can choose the one that best fits your itinerary for the day.
 But if you’re going on the weekend, I highly recommend reserving a table in advance, as it can get busy.

 Day 3 - Time to say good bye until we say hello again